The University of Arizona Wordmark Line Logo White

 UArizona Equivalent Course:

-SPAN Departmental Elective, Upper Division
+SPAN Department Elective, Upper Division

 UArizona Units: